canonical/snap-openstack-hypervisor/README.md

 capable machines in MAAS, tagging them and using these tags as constraints in the model.

-* `compute.pci.alias` PCI device alias
+* `compute.pci-alias` PCI device alias

-Sets the `pci.alias` option in nova.conf, defining aliases for assignable PCI devices that can be requested through flavor extra specs.
+Sets the `pci-alias` option in nova.conf, defining aliases for assignable PCI devices that can be requested through flavor extra specs.